Ludwig Drums: History

-In 1937, William bought a factory building and started The WFL Drum Company (his initials).
-The company continued producing drums at a small scale for the duration of World War II, but William got back to the idea of making the company a large drum manufacturer after the war ended.
-WFL was a competitor with Ludwig and Ludwig.
-Conn combined their two drum brands into one in the early 1950s, forming Leedy & Ludwig, and then decided to quit the drum business altogether.
-In 1955, William and his son Bill Jr. were able to buy the Ludwig trademark back from Conn, and over the next few years their company and its products transitioned from the WFL brand to being called "Ludwig" again.
+In 1937, William purchased a factory building and established the WFL Drum Company, naming it after his own initials.
+Whilst the firm continued to produce drums on a modest scale throughout the Second World War, William remained determined to transform the business into a major manufacturer once hostilities had ceased.
+At the time, WFL was a direct competitor to Ludwig & Ludwig.
+Following the merger of their two drum brands to form Leedy & Ludwig in the early 1950s, the parent company, Conn, eventually decided to withdraw from the drum market entirely.
+This presented an opportunity in 1955 for William and his son, Bill Jr, to buy back the Ludwig trademark.
+Over the ensuing years, the company’s products transitioned from the WFL name back to the original Ludwig brand.

 Despite initial success, Ludwig's global breakthrough would occur February 9, 1964, when The Beatles made their historic American TV debut on The Ed Sullivan Show.
 The Ludwig logo, displayed on the front of Ringo Starr's bass drum, could be seen by the television audience of about seventy-three million people.
 As it happens, Starr chose that brand upon joining the band simply because he liked the oyster pearl black color of the drum kit he chose.

 [Ringo Starr] put our name on the front of his bass drum head ... [because] he was so proud that he had an imported drum set from America, especially from a famous company like Ludwig, that at the time of purchase he insisted on having the Ludwig name painted on the front of the head!